Sparse expansions of multicomponent oxide configuration energy using coherency & redundancy: Applications to Multi-component Oxides

 The number of training structures and test structures for each fit is also listed in Table \ref{tab:terms}.
-The formation energy for each training/test structure was computed with density functional theory using the Vienna Ab Initio Simulation Package\cite{kresse_efficiency_1996} using the projector augmented wave (PAW) method,\cite{kresse_ultrasoft_1999} with reciprocal space discretization of 25 k-points per \AA \ and a plane wave energy cutoff of 520 eV.
-We carry out spin-polarized calculations using the SCAN meta-GGA exchange correlation \cite{sun_strongly_2015} and pseudopotentials which include semi-core states: Li\_sv, Mn\_pv, O, and F. Structures are converged to $10^{-6}$ eV in total energy and 0.01 eV/\AA \ on atomic forces.
+The structures were generated by using an initial set of structures from the Materials Project\cite{Jain2013}, and subsequently using this set and Monte Carlo to generate additional structures of up to 216 atoms.
+The formation energy for each training/test structure was computed with density functional theory using the Vienna ab initio simulation package\cite{kresse_efficiency_1996} using the projector augmented wave (PAW) method,\cite{kresse_ultrasoft_1999} with reciprocal space discretization of 25 k-points per \AA \ and a plane wave energy cutoff of 520 eV.
+We carry out spin-polarized calculations using the SCAN meta-GGA exchange correlation \cite{sun_strongly_2015} and pseudopotentials which include semicore states: Li\_sv, Mn\_pv, O, and F. Structures are converged to $10^{-6}$ eV in total energy and 0.01 eV/\AA \ on atomic forces.

-A total of 50 different fits for each system are computed by selecting a random set of training structures that gives a full rank under-determined system.
+A total of 50 different fits for each system are computed by selecting a random set of training structures that gives a full rank underdetermined system.
 The remaining structures are used as a test set.
 The regression problem solved which is known as \textit{Basis Pursuit Denoising} or the \textit{LASSO} is slightly different than the $\ell_1$-analysis problem given in Equation \ref{eq:cs-problem}.
 The corresponding optimization problem is,

-The problem in Equation \ref{eq:bpursuit} is solved for each fit using the python package \texttt{scikit-learn}\cite{scikit-learn} in a two-step process.
-First a hyperparameter cross validation optimization search is done with the training set.
+The problem in Equation \ref{eq:bpursuit} is solved for each fit using the python package \texttt{scikit-learn}\cite{scikit-learn_2011} in a two-step process.
+First a 10-fold hyperparameter cross validation optimization search is done with the training set.
 Subsequently a finer hyperparameter search is done centered at the previously obtained value now optimizing for out-of-sample error with respect to the test set but training only with the training set data.
 From the resulting fits, those with sparsity (number of nonzero coefficients) above the third quartile of the set are considered outliers and removed from the results.